kushalateji/Kushala.github.io/README.txt

 3. Credentials
    - Details about my educational background and academic achievements.

+4. Professional Experience
+   - A comprehensive overview of my work history, highlighting key roles, responsibilities, and accomplishments.

-4. Resume
+5. Resume
    - A chronological overview of my work history, highlighting key roles and responsibilities.

-5. Contact Information
+6. Contact Information
    - How to get in touch with me for potential opportunities, collaborations, or inquiries.

 How to Navigate